Peloridiidae

 The Peloridiidae or moss bugs are a family of true bugs, comprising eighteen genera and thirty-four species.
 They are small, ranging in length from 2 to 4 mm, rarely seen, peculiarly lumpy, flattened bugs found in Patagonia (Argentina and Chile), New Zealand, eastern Australia, Lord Howe Island, and New Caledonia.
 Peloridiids are found amongst mosses and liverworts, commonly in association with southern beech forests.
 They have become known as moss bugs for their habit of feeding on mosses.
-Their mostly feed on moss rhizoids, and also on wood-destroying fungi and lichens.
+They mostly feed on moss rhizoids, and also on wood-destroying fungi and lichens.
 Except for Peloridium hammoniorum, all Peloridiidae species are flightless.
 (Note: The South American Peloridiidae Peloridium hammoniorum Breddin, 1897 has both a winged and a wingless form.)
 Their present distribution suggests they have existed since before the breakup of Gondwana.
 They are the only living members of the suborder Coleorrhyncha, which first appeared in the Upper Permian, over 250 million years ago.